Cellular agriculture: Scaffold materials

 For cells to form tissue, it is helpful for a material scaffold to be added to provide structure.
-Scaffolds are crucial for cells to form tissues larger than 100 µm across.
+Scaffolds are crucial for cells to form tissues larger than 100 μm across.
 An ideal scaffold must be non-toxic for the cells, edible, and allow for the flow of nutrients and oxygen.
 It must also be cheap and easy to produce on a large scale without the need for animals.

 3D tissue systems

-The final phase for creating cultured meat involves bringing together all the previous pieces of research to create large (>100 µm in diameter) pieces of tissue that can be made of mass-produced cells without the need for serum, where the scaffold is suitable for cells and humans.
+The final phase for creating cultured meat involves bringing together all the previous pieces of research to create large (>100 μm in diameter) pieces of tissue that can be made of mass-produced cells without the need for serum, where the scaffold is suitable for cells and humans.

 Applications

-While the majority of discussion has been around food applications, particular cultured meat, cellular agriculture can be used to create any kind of agricultural product, including those that never involved animals to begin with, like Ginkgo Biowork's fragrances.
+While the majority of the discussion has been around food applications, particular cultured meat, cellular agriculture can be used to create any kind of agricultural product, including those that never involved animals to begin with, like Ginkgo Biowork's fragrances.